Vermont Wine & Harvest Festival 2017

-This year, the Great Waiter Race will be making its debut on Sunday, September 24th along Route 100 on the Valley Trail.
+This year, the Restaurant Relay will be making its debut on Sunday, September 24th along Route 100 on the Valley Trail.
 More info to come as this event comes together.
 But, it’s sure to be a great time full of laughs and memories in the making.

 If you’re looking for something a little slower paced to bring the weekend to a close, you’re not going to want to miss the exciting and informative Southern Vermont Natural History Museum’s presentation of live birds of prey at the mountain.
 Come meet the different birds, as well as their forest companions.
 Last year's featured guests included a wolf and fisher cat!
 This is a fun-for-all-ages event, and is educational as well!

 The Vermont Wine and Harvest Festival has new events, vendors, and specials every year, so be sure to check the official site often and watch the updates roll in!